jpa203/jpa203/README.md

 - 👋 Hi, I’m Jean Paul Azzopardi
-- I'm a graduate student at Boston University passionate about data analytics and science.
+- I'm a graduate student at Boston University passionate about data engineering and analytics.
-- On my Github, you'll find a selection of data analytics/science projects I have worked on.
+- On my Github, you'll find a selection of data projects I have worked on.
 - 📫 How to reach me - jeanpaulazzopardi@gmail.com

 <!---